 When an application takes input controlled by an end user and uses it within the application, it must either be properly encoded (where sensitive characters are converted into innocuous ones) or filtered (where sensitive characters are simply removed).
 Without doing so, attacks such as command injection, SQL injection, and cross-site scripting (XSS) can occur.
 In this exercise, we will examine an LLMs ability to produce code that performs appropriate encoding and filtering.

-The algorithm that should be applied is dependent upon the context in which the input is used in the application, leading the developer to encode different characters based on where the input is consumed.
-In this exercise, a string named user_input
+An algorithm that is encoding and escaping input needs to be written according to the context in which the input is used in the application, leading the developer to encode different characters based on where the input is consumed.
+In this exercise, consider a string named user_input

 whose value is given by the user.
 Prompt an LLM to generate Python code that encodes user_input